 SRP helps to minimize periodontal pocket depths and reduce the spaces where bacteria can hide and cause damage.
 Following your treatment, it is very important to brush and floss your teeth thoroughly to help minimize plaque and bacteria accumulation.
 Our team will demonstrate the best techniques for you to use when performing home care.
 You may notice minor gum tenderness or tooth sensitivity after your scaling and root planing procedure.
 If you received local anesthesia, we recommend that you wait to eat until the numbness has completely subsided.
 To help manage your gum disease condition and keep your smile healthy following treatment, our periodontist may recommend periodontal maintenance visits at our practice every 3 – 4 months.

 Scaling and root planing therapy may be covered, at least in part, by your dental insurance plan.
 Before starting your treatment, we will contact your provider to review the details of your coverage.
 Our business team will calculate any personal expenses and review our convenient payment options, including low-interest financing through CareCredit®.
 At Atlas Walk Dental & Orthodontics, we are pleased to offer affordable care and will work with you to help your treatment fit into your budget.

 Scaling and Root Planing

 Gum disease will not heal on its own and can threaten the future of your smile as well as your general health.
 Treating your periodontitis with non-surgical scaling and root planing as early as possible can help preserve the future of your smile and overall wellness.
-Dr. Hawasli and our talented team at Atlas Walk Dental & Orthodontics want to help you enjoy long-term periodontal health.
+Our talented team at Atlas Walk Dental & Orthodontics wants to help you enjoy long-term periodontal health.
 To learn more about SPP at our Gainesville, VA practice, contact us to schedule a consultation.